-Playback Holdings Limited is a new company formed to exploit a revolutionary television advertising platform called Playback Rewards (PBR), to be deployed across the UK from mid-2014.
+Playback Holdings Limited is a new company formed to exploit a revolutionary television advertising platform called Playback Rewards (PBR).
 The new platform is protected by various granted patents and lodged patent applications.
 It has a core management team in place.
 Its chairman is David Elstein, former CEO of Channel 5, former Director of Programmes, Thames TV, former Head of Programming at BSkyB.

 PBR rewards TV households for watching advertisements.
 A typical TV viewer watches 47 advertisements every day.
 If that viewer switched only 60% of advertisements viewed to those that earned rewards (cash and/or vouchers), his earnings from PBR would exceed £100 per annum.